telescopeѲptics.net .......................................................................................... CONTENTS

 3.3.2.
 Aberrations of the conic surface

 While the conics are free from spherical aberration when the object is located at either of the two specific conjugates (foci), it is not the case with the rest of aberrations.
-For off-axis points, incoming wavefronts are inclined to the surface, which results in the loss of symmetry needed for the formation of a perfect spherical wavefront.
+For off-axis points, incident wavefronts are at an angle to the surface, which results in loss of symmetry needed for the formation of a perfect spherical wavefront.
 Thus all conic surfaces of revolution - sphere, ellipses, parabola and hyperbolas - suffer from coma and astigmatism, which are independent of the conic for the stop at the surface and object at infinity.
-Also, when the object is not in one of the two specific conjugates of a conic, it will also suffer from spherical aberration.
+And when the object is not in one of the two specific conic conjugates, it will also suffer from spherical aberration.

-Since the aberration inherent to conical surfaces vary, in general, with their eccentricity, degree and sign of curvature, object distance, as well as the entrance pupil location, two or more surfaces can be combined in order to minimize or cancel the final aberration.
+Since aberrations inherent to conical surfaces vary, in general, with their eccentricity, degree and sign of curvature, object distance, as well as the entrance pupil location, two or more surfaces can be combined in order to minimize or cancel the final aberration.

-In all, there is five intrinsic telescope aberrations characteristic of a conic surface of revolution:
+In all, there is five intrinsic primary telescope aberrations characteristic of a conic surface of revolution:

 - spherical aberration